bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 ### Providing access to a subset of a Flow's timerange

-The model described above allows access to content to be controlled at the Source/Flow level.
+The model described above allows access control at the Source/Flow level.
 Some use cases may require finer grained control.
-Object-level access control was deemed to be too inefficient to implement.
-It may, however, be achieved by creating a new flow with the relevant permissions that refers to the Objects of interest.
+This may be achieved by creating a new flow with the relevant permissions that refers to the Objects of interest.
 Caution should be taken where the boundary timestamps land partway through an Object.
-Where the material around the boundaries is sensitive, new trimmed Objects should be created at the boundaries that only include the media used in the new Flow.
+Where the material around the boundaries is sensitive, new trimmed Objects should be created at the boundaries that remove content outside the permitted range.

 ### Global read access